Klipper3d/klipper/docs/Config_Reference.md

 #hardware_pwm:
 #kick_start_time:
 #off_below:
-#   See the "fan" section in example.cfg for a description of the
+#   See the "fan" section for a description of the above parameters.
-#   above parameters.
 #heater: extruder
 #   Name of the config section defining the heater that this fan is
 #   associated with.
 If a comma separated list of heater names is